Kruger0/Localize/README.md

 # Localize
- Localization system for GMS2 multilanguage support sync with Google Sheets!
+Localization system for GMS2 multilingual support synchronized with Google Sheets!

 ## How to use!